Kikiers/Mitsuss/README.md

-- Hi, I’m @Mitsuss
-  -I love Anime'Singing'and science
-- 💪I'm Currently learning Anatomy atm [college]
-- I enjoy playing games in my free time
-- If you play PT read my [Rentry] :3

 Basic Criteria
-- But Yes Hello there if you a friend of mine welcome If you saw me from ponytown then welcome as well ^^
+- Hello there if you a friend of mine welcome
+If you saw me from ponytown then welcome as well ^^
 - I'm Kiki/Kikiers
 - I'm 19 years of age